 I didn’t know I volunteered!

-Colin Hicklin is one of those community spirited people who regularly helps out in his community – but didn’t actually think of it as volunteering.
+Colin Hicklin is one of those community-spirited people who regularly help out in his community – but didn’t actually think of it as volunteering.
 He has volunteered for the local Cub group, the Judo club and spent many years organising the Pagham Pram Race.

 What made you decide to volunteer for Rio 2016?

 Firstly, after Jenny’s experiences in London 2012 and Sochi 2014, I thought she may need me to look after her!
 I’ve always enjoyed volunteering and thought it was about time I found out what it’s like to volunteer at an Olympic Games.
 I had never been to Rio and now that I am in my 70s, I thought the opportunity just had to be taken.

 I was so lucky to be given a Field of Play role, Pilot Boat Team member at Marina da Gloria.
 I have always sailed and couldn’t believe I would be on the water in Guanabara Bay as part of the Rescue boat crew for Olympic sailors.
 Even now 4 months later, I still have to pinch myself.
 The Bay is overlooked by the Christ the Redeemer statue and Sugar Loaf Mountain.
 It was a completely surreal experience amidst the sailors, with helicopters filming overhead and alongside.